singularityhub/sregistry-cli/docs/clients/dockerhub.md

 SREGISTRY_CLIENT=dockerhub sregistry shell
 ```

-# STOPPED HERE

 ## Shell
-After we have exported `SREGISTRY_CLIENT` above, if you are looking to interact with a shell for the google-storage `sregistry` client, just ask for it:
+After we have exported `SREGISTRY_CLIENT` above, if you are looking to interact with a shell for the Docker Hub `sregistry` client, just ask for it:

 ```
 sregistry shell
-[bucket][sregistry-vanessa]
-[client|google-storage] [database|sqlite:////home/vanessa/.singularity/sregistry.db]
+[client|dockerhub] [database|sqlite:////home/vanessa/.singularity/sregistry.db]
 Python 3.5.2 |Anaconda 4.2.0 (64-bit)| (default, Jul  2 2016, 17:53:06)
 Type "copyright", "credits" or "license" for more information.